 I believe in magic!
 It is one of my core beliefs.
 Magic (as defined by me) means anything that is wonderful in nature and can’t readily be explained through logic.
 An example would be finding $20 in the purse you cleaned out two days ago and that $20 allows you to go to a play with a friend at the last minute.
 Going to this play with your friend allows you to meet someone who becomes a lifelong business partner and friend.

 In truth, if we did share it – by smiling at strangers, complementing our friends, hugging our kids and kissing our spouse, passionately for no reason – it would not only last longer within our experience but we would be passing it along to each person we interacted with that day.

 In order to allow magic into our life, we have to be willing to smile at strangers, look around us as we walk from one place to the next with eyes of curiosity and hope, laugh at yourself, and express outwardly those moments when we feel joy and happiness.
 It may sound silly to some people and that is ok because I know that these are the best parts of life.
 And no matter what other people decide I will forever believe in magic.

 Interested in receiving weekly Mindful Monday updates by email?
 Join The Vital Spirit mailing list.

-Laura Rowe is a spiritual teacher, intuitive energy healer, and mentor.
+Laura Rowe is an Intuitive Strategist & Spiritual Teacher at The Vital Spirit.
 Living in Portland, Oregon, Laura founded The Vital Spirit, an entity that seeks to be an instrument in the ongoing shift in human consciousness.
-Laura assists empaths and lightworkers who are ready to thrive not just survive.
-The Vital Spirit works with empaths to clear energetic blocks, release limiting beliefs, thrive in business/careers and navigate interpersonal relationships.
+She has a background in business operations, a master’s degree in organizational management, and she currently serves empaths and lightworkers who are living their Light in their livelihoods, relationships, and communities.